albertious/backup_vimeo_account/README.md

 ### Browser notes

-- Chromium-based browsers (Chrome, Brave, Edge) tend to work more reliably for Vimeo cookie export.
+- Chromium-based browsers (Chrome, Brave, Edge) tend to work more reliably for Vimeo cookie export - i dont know why, maybe I used the wrong extensions for firefox.
-- Firefox can work, but some users report inconsistent results depending on the extension.
 - If downloads fail later, try:
   - Re-exporting cookies
-  - Using a different extension
+  - Using a different cookies exporter extension
-  - Switching browsers and exporting again
+  - Switching browsers and exporting again?

-Place `cookies.txt` in the destination folder where you want your videos saved.
+Place `cookies.txt` in the destination folder where you want your videos saved (you /PATH/TO/SAVE/ where you will run the terminal commandline stuff later)

 **Keep `cookies.txt` private.**
 Anyone with this file may be able to access your account.
+Don't share it or screengrabs of it online, you dingus!

 ## 3) Download your videos

-Open a terminal and change into your destination folder:
+Open a terminal/commandline and change into your destination folder:

 ```bash
 cd "/PATH/TO/SAVE/"